New Distribution Capability

 We’ve already signed channel agreements with British Airways, Iberia and Qantas globally and Air France/KLM in major markets.
 We’re also closely engaged with other airlines to make sure any new agreement guarantees access to content and protects our customers from future surcharges.

 We believe the introduction of GDS surcharges unfairly penalizes corporate customers—who typically provide the airlines with a higher average number of “journey legs” within one ticket, the highest value tickets, the most loyal travelers and frequent repeat business.

 Underlying NDC are the technical standards that IATA and its member airlines began deploying in 2012.
 Today, seven years on, we’ve seen multiple revisions to the IATA NDC technical communication standards.
 Scalability of these standards (e.g. the ability to reliably handle transaction volume) is generally accepted for any standards version above 17.2.

-Recently, 21 of the nearly 300 IATA airlines committed to being part of the IATA NDC Leaderboard, which pledges to deliver 20% of their indirect bookings through NDC by the end of 2020.
-We anticipate airline-driven NDC activity to proliferate over the next two years.
+In 2018, 21 of the nearly 300 IATA airlines committed to being part of the IATA NDC Leaderboard, which pledges to deliver 20% of their indirect bookings through NDC by the end of 2020.
+While the coronavirus pandemic has slowed developments, we anticipate airline-driven NDC activity to proliferate over the next two years.